Skip to Main Content

 4. Keyword search with your enhanced understanding and key terms to finalize the searching portion of your research.
 This will help you ensure you didn't miss something obvious, on-point, or recently released.

-5. Shepardize your authorities to make sure all the law you found is still good law.
+5. Shepardize/KeyCite your authorities to make sure all the law you found is still good law.

 6. Now you should have a quality collection of the most pertinent materials so you can move into the legal analysis phase necessary to apply what you've found and write your argument.

-See our Summer Standout (formerly Prepare to Practice) guide for more practical research advice including strategy and organization, especially researching regulatory issues and the overview of Federal Administrative Law.
+See Research Strategy section of our Standout Summer Research guide for more practical research guidance including strategy and organization, especially researching regulatory issues and the overview of federal administrative law.